pranav1211/Beyondmebtw/projects/music/Readme.md

     26/12/23
         V 0.6
-            -> fixed an issue of a song not playing after another song played
+            -> fixed an issue of a song not playing after another song played 3/1/2024
+        V 0.7
+            -> removed the ability to pause from the playlist part, that just plays now, made it so anywhere you click on the container it plays
+            -> made the text in the music controller a responsive font so that the whole does not keep shifting if a song has more words

 The Wordchanger file :-\